White House to invest $1.5 billion to attract more doctors to underserved communities

 The money, made available through the American Rescue Plan, will be able to support nearly 23,000 providers through the National Health Service Corps and Nurse Corps, according to the White House.

-Currently, there are more than 16,000 clinicians caring for millions of patients through the National Health Service Corps, which was founded in 1972 in response to dwindling numbers of primary care physicians.
-They work in areas with limited access to health care, and during the pandemic thousands served in community health centers and hospitals across the country, administering coronavirus tests, caring for covid-19 patients, and putting shots in arms.
+There are more than 16,000 clinicians caring for millions of patients through the National Health Service Corps, which was founded in 1972 in response to dwindling numbers of primary care physicians.
+They work in areas with limited access to health care and, during the pandemic, thousands served in community health centers and hospitals across the country, administering coronavirus tests, caring for infected patients, and putting shots in arms.

-NHSC funding supports four loan repayment programs for medical, dental and mental health professionals.
+National Health Service Corps funding supports four loan repayment programs for medical, dental and mental health professionals.
 In exchange for two to three years of work at an approved site, participants can receive up to $100,000 in loan forgiveness, depending on the line of service.
 Scholarships are also available for students willing to commit a minimum of two years in exchange for a full year of funding.

 Participation and funding have increased over the years, but demand in some programs has outpaced the money available to support them.
-An audit released in June by the Government Accountability Office found 43 percent of the 11,102 providers who applied to NHSC programs did not receive funding in fiscal 2020.
+An audit released in June by the Government Accountability Office found 43 percent of the more than 11,100 providers who applied to programs did not receive funding in fiscal 2020.
 While some applicants were simply ineligible, others were rejected because the limited funds are prioritized for those serving in areas with the most severe shortages.

 The funding, according to a White House official, is in response to recommendations from the White House Covid-19 Health Equity Task Force to invest in a representative health workforce and increase equitable access.

-According to the Association of American Medical Colleges: About 17 percent of US doctors are Asian, 6 percent are Latino, 6 percent are Latino, and less than one percent are American Indian and Alaska Native.
+According to the Association of American Medical Colleges, about 17 percent of doctors in the United States are Asian, 6 percent are Latino, 6 percent are Latino, and less than 1 percent are American Indian and Alaska Native.

-Medical school student loan debt, which averages more than $200,000, is often a barrier to pursing graduate studies in health care, which the National Health Service Corp helps offset through loan repayments and scholarships.
-More than 25 percent of the physicians in the service corps are Black and Latino.
+Medical school student loan debt, which averages more than $200,000, is often a barrier to pursing graduate studies in health care, which the National Health Service Corp helps offset through the scholarships and loan repayments.
+More than 25 percent of the physicians in the group are Black and Latino.

 Luis Padilla, an alumnus and the director of the National Health Service Corps, called the program “life-changing.”
-“This is particularly true for clinicians of color and those from underserved communities who otherwise might not be able to become primary care doctors, nurses, dentists and behavioral health providers.”
+He said, “This is particularly true for clinicians of color and those from underserved communities who otherwise might not be able to become primary care doctors, nurses, dentists and behavioral health providers.”

-He added: “Because of these programs, they can help ensure that patients in these underserved communities see themselves in the clinicians who care and provide them care.”
+He added, “Because of these programs, they can help ensure that patients in these underserved communities see themselves in the clinicians who care and provide them care.”